 Where is this file made?
 Which country?

-Bona Fide Beauty's Czech Glass Nail Files are made in The Czech Republic from Genuine Czech Float Glass of the Finest Quality.
-We guarantee they are the real deal.
+Bona Fide Beauty Glass Nail Files are made in The Czech Republic from 100% Genuine Czech Glass of the finest quality.
+Czech ‘Bohemian’ glass is a centuries old traditional form of glassmaking globally recognized for its superior craftsmanship & beauty.
+These are the real deal!

 Is this file made of lead-free glass?